 Unannotated references are treated as if they had a default annotation.
-The standard defaulting rule is CLIMB-to-top, described in Section 27.5.3.
-Its effect is to default all types to @NonNull, except that @Nullable is used for casts, locals, instanceof, and implicit bounds.
+All types default to @NonNull, except that @Nullable is used for casts, locals, instanceof, and implicit bounds (see Section 29.5.3).
 A user can choose a different defaulting rule by writing a @DefaultQualifier annotation on a package, class, or method.
 In the example below, fields are defaulted to @Nullable instead of @NonNull.